RalPan/ReactDashboard/README.md

 # React Dashboard Application

-This application corresponds with a Code Along for the Introduction to React Course.
-Follow the Code-ALong in the Learning Management System.
+This application is the Final Assesment of a React course.
+It represents a single-page application dashboard for a retail store to manage and track their business.